-By default, this selector is set to "0" for models with movable platen, and "1" for models without movable platen.
+The default setting of this selector is "0" for models with movable platen, and "1" for models without movable platen.

-• Selectors 3 and 4: Protection of platen from no-paper printing to prevent stains (Functional restriction on the paper width sensor)
+Selectors 3 and 4: Protection of platen from no-paper printing to prevent stains (Functional restriction on the paper width sensor)

-The setting made by these selectors applies to such printing that is assumed to be at a high resolution, that is, printing from a PC and copying.
+The setting made by these selectors applies to such printing that is assumed to be at a high resolution, that is, printing from a PC or memory card\1, copying, and printing from PictBridge\2/USB flash memory drive\3.